DISPATCHES FROM EXOTIC LANDS

 WALK THROUGH MOROCCAN HISTORY

 Wandering through Marrakech you’ll wonder what lies behind every closed door and down every alleyway.
 The only way to get beyond the guidebook and truly discover the history and culture of Marrakech is to employ the services of a local expert.
-During a guided walk you’ll discover former Koranic school and a true jewel of architecture the Medersa Ben Youssef, the 70m minaret of Koutoubia mosque, Bahia Palace and the Saudi tombs, and the Palace Dar Mnebhi which demonstrates classic Andalusian architecture.
+During a guided walk you’ll discover former Koranic school and a true jewel of architecture the Medersa Ben Youssef, the 70-metre minaret of Kutubiyya Mosque, Bahia Palace and the Saudi tombs, and the Palace Dar Mnebhi which demonstrates classic Andalusian architecture.
 You’ll also stumble across interesting incidentals – imposing archways, carved doors, fountains and street art – discover historic souks and hear the anecdotal stories of days gone by.

 Venture further and head to the Sahara, the sea and the High Atlas Mountains

 Marrakech is a fabulous destination in its own right but it also serves as an excellent base for explorations further afield.
 The Agafay stone desert is just 45 minutes outside the city but offers a sophisticated glamping experience complete with elegant white tents, al fresco spa treatments and camel expeditions.
-The bohemian coastline of Essaouria is just a couple of hours drive away and can easily be reached in a day.
+The bohemian coastline of Essaouira is just a couple of hours’ drive away and can easily be reached in a day.
 Further afield, head north to the Atlas Mountains for Berber hospitality, striking views and endless hiking trails, or south to the Sahara desert for a classic ‘Lawrence of Arabia’ experience.

 Ready to go?

-“There are certain places on the surface of the earth that possess more magic than others; and one of those places is Marrakech.”
-Paul Bowles – American writer who resided in Morocco for over half a century
+“There are certain places on the surface of the earth that possess more magic than others, and one of those places is Marrakech.”